emaadhakeem07/8bit_cpu/README.md

 ## Example_Code

-- Example 1: Building a pyramid and then clearing the screen
+### Example 1: Building a pyramid and then clearing the screen

+This program makes a pyramid and then clears the screen.

 **Code in assembly:**
 ```